-Soon after, Miss Nora Loughnane arrived.
-She bore the trying ordeal with Spartan heroism.
-She insisted on seeing the corpses, and when several tried to dissuade her, she replied: "Their souls are in heaven, of that 1 am confident; and they died for Ireland, so it really doesn't matter how their bodies look.
-They were ready to make this sacrifice for their country's sake, and because 1 have the same ideas of nationality that they had, 1 too can bear this ordeal."
+Soon after Miss Nora Loughnane arrived.
+She bore the trying ordeal with spartan heroism.
+She insisted on seeing the corpses, and when several tried to dissuade her, she replied, "Their souls are in heaven, of that I am confident, and they died for Ireland so it really doesn't matter how their bodies look; they were ready to make this sacrifice for their country's sake and because I have the same ideas of nationality that they had, I too, can bear this ordeal ".

-For a moment the fearful sight almost unnerved her and she trembled from head to foot, but, by a superhuman effort, she braced herself together and again she was calm and resigned.
-"Oh, poor Harry," she exclaimed, as she beheld the mutilated features of her younger brother.
-She could not identify the eldrer brother, except for his broad shoulders and his stature.
-A medical officer was also in attendance, and a number of I.R.A. officers held an investigation and ordered the verdict to be written on the breast-plates of the coffins.
-When a Clergyman arrived the Rosary was again recited, and the bodies were placed in coffins and taken to Kinvara Church.
-The coffins were draped in Sinn Fein flags with the letters, I.R.A., and the breast-plates bore these inscriptions:
+For a moment the fearful sight almost unnerved her, and she trembled from head to foot, but by a superhuman effort she braced herself together and again she was calm and resigned.
+"Oh! poor Harry", she exclaimed as she beheld the mutilated features of her younger brother.
+She could not indentify the elder brother, except by his broad shoulders and his stature. medical officer was also in attendance and a number of I.R.A.
+Officers held an investigation and ordered the verdict to be written on the breast-plates of the coffins.
+When a Clergyman arrived, the Rosary was again recited, and the bodies were placed in coffins and taken to Kinvara Church.
+The coffins were draped in Sinn Fein flags, with the letters I.R.A. and the breast-plates bore these nanraoi o'iochain